 After our unforgettable wedding day my husband and I jetted off to Thailand for a much-needed break.
 I enjoyed exploring Bangkok’s incredible architecture, markets and the mesmerising rooftop views and in Koh Phanghan I fell in love with the tropical surroundings, our luxurious cabin along with its private swimming pool and the delicious fruits.

 Leading up to the wedding I felt overwhelmed with everything I had going on.
 I felt like I was stuck on spin cycle and had to hit pause.
 Work was horrendously busy and stressful, I still had quite a bit to do for the wedding, for starters, I still had to find a perfect wedding photographer (there are so many out there by the way – I was looking at someone like this south wales wedding photographer, but I still have to think about), various appointments and a honeymoon to pack for.
 Something had to give, and sadly it was my blog.

 When we got back from our honeymoon I was determined that I wouldn’t feel the post-wedding and honeymoon blues.
+I had to stop myself from looking at other gorgeous honeymoon locations like Fiji, look at this if you can’t restrain yourself.
 It’s only natural really, there’s such a huge build up, time and effort, and it is all over in just ONE DAY.
 But I came back feeling so positive, happy, relaxed and recuperated that I just didn’t foresee that it would hit me.
 If you’re trying to plan a fantastic honeymoon, take a look at Jettly to see if you could hire a private jet, for that added luxury!

 Planning a wedding is stressful, I loved every minute, but it was stressful.
 So I thought I’d enjoy not having it to plan anymore.
 I eased myself back into normality and gave myself other things to focus on.